A Beginner’s Guide to Choosing the Right E-Collar for Dogs

 Most Durable and Versatile Trainer: Dogtra 1900S

-The Dogtra 1900S is a shock collar for dogs perfect for different training needs.
-Whether for obedience, hunting, competition, or K9 training, this e collar is dependable and has 127 levels of static stimulation.
-Suitable for dogs 35 pounds and larger, this Dogtra e collar has a reach of up to ¾ mile and is fully waterproof.
-It also comes in a camouflage patternblack editionand handsfree version.
+The Dogtra 1900S is a versatile shock collar ideal for various training needs, including obedience, hunting, competition, and K9 training.
+Reliable and effective, this e-collar offers 127 levels of static stimulation and is suitable for dogs weighing 35 pounds and up.
+It has a range of up to ¾ mile and is fully waterproof.
+With the new Boost and Lock versions, the Dogtra 1900S is even more upgraded and available in camouflage, black, and handsfree plus versions.

 How Do You Use an E-Collar Effectively?